Jessixdanielle/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

-for each will do the action for each instance of an object or array
+for each will do the action for each instance of an object or array, map makes a new one with the conditions you set

 2. Explain the difference between a callback and a higher order function.